csmake-hpe/csmake2/README.md

-# csmake
+# csmake2
-Completely Specified Make (csmake) tool - modular build scripting tool
+Completely Specified Make (csmake) tool for python v2 - modular build scripting tool

+This repository was split on August 29, 2021 to move to supporting python v3.
+As such, this repository is depricated.

 # Overview and Motivation
 Most build tools (such as make, ant, maven, etc.) are centered around the idea